Smitabhat9/ADMET-ML-model/README.md

-ADMET-Based Machine Learning Model for Pancreatic Cancer Drug Discovery Overview
+ADMET-Based Machine Learning Model for Pancreatic Cancer Drug Discovery

+Overview
 This repository presents a machine learning model designed to analyze ADMET (Absorption, Distribution, Metabolism, Excretion, and Toxicity) properties derived from molecular docking results of biomarkers and corresponding drugs.
-The workflow integrates SWISSADME predictions to enhance drug screening for pancreatic cancer.
+The workflow integrates SWISSADME predictions to enhance drug screening for pancreatic cancer.Machine Learning modeling on molecular datasets to predict aqueous solubility (MLOG P), an important ADMET property.

 Key Features